New Policy Library

 c) the opportunity to be involved in the investigation process if they wish to do so; and

-d) an explanation of the confidentiality provisions in this policy, including access to and retention of information collected in the investigation.
+d) an explanation of the record keeping and confidentiality provisions in this policy.

 Managing complaints